ccs-ucb/C120/README.md

 Primarily multiple-choice, possibly a few short answer questions.
 Will consist of two parts: a non-cumulative portion covering the material in the final third of the course (you can think of this as a 3rdth midterm) and a cumulative portion that will cover themes from the entire semester.

 ### Course paper (25% of final grade)
 You will write a short paper in which you choose a topic from the course material, review existing relevant research, and propose a novel experiment to address a research question of your choosing.
-Schedule: due Friday 12/02/2022
+More details to follow.

 ### Assignments (20% of Final Grade)